Faria-Lorin/APCSFinalProject/README.md

       -Avoid colliding with the enemy because you will lose a life.
       -If you do collide with the enemy, you will gain immunity (yellow border) for a few seconds, but so will the enemies, so you won't be able to kill them.
       -Try to reach the end of the maze without losing all your lives.
       -Try to solve the mazes as quickly as possible to earn the highest score (or get to the highest level if in endless mode).
+For easy level, the beginning score is 10000, for medium it is 20000, for difficult it is 30000, and for endless it is 200000.
+As you spend more time in the maze, your score decreases, but if you shoot and enemy, you get another 300 points, and if you're in endless mode and advance to the next level, you get 1000 points.

   4. Pausing Game + End of Game: